As a meditation teacher, many of my students are interested in using meditation for studying.

 3: For general intelligence

 You know you want to ace your exams.
-But perhaps you wonder if you are actually intelligent enough to score in the top percentile of students.
+But perhaps you wonder if you are intelligent enough to score in the top percentile of students.

 Trust me, you are.

-You can actually make yourself more intelligent just by sitting there focusing on your breathing for a few minutes.
+You can make yourself more intelligent just by sitting there, focusing on your breathing for a few minutes.
+Scientific research has revealed that meditation heightens activity in parts of the brain associated with studying and memory.
 So if you’ve ever wondered if you’re smart enough to ace your exams, meditation will make you more intelligent.

 So, those are the best ways to use meditation for studying.
 But what are the actual best meditation techniques for studying?
 Here are three exercises.